jeffbass/yin-yang-ranch/README.rst

 and software can be found in the **imagezmq** repository at `imagezmq Water Meter Description <https://github.com/jeffbass/imagezmq/blob/master/docs/imagezmq-uses.rst>`_

+TODO: add hardware diagrams and photos

 Coyote Cam and Temperature Sensor
 ---------------------------------
-The description of the camera behind the barn will go here.
+TODO: The description of the camera behind the barn will go here.
 Including infrared lighting and lighting control.
+Add hardware diagrams and photos.

 Garage Cam
 ----------
-The description of the camera that watches the garage will go here.
+TODO: The description of the camera that watches the garage will go here.
 Including white lighting and lighting control.
+Add hardware diagrams and photos.

 Roadmap for Future Development
 ==============================